 Things to Consider When Choosing a State to Incorporate

 What is the best state to incorporate?
 Many people choose Delaware to incorporate their LLC or corporation.
 Choosing to incorporate in Delaware means that Delaware law will govern the internal affairs of the company, including owner versus manager disputes.
 Furthermore, by incorporating in Delaware, you have access to the Delaware Court of Chancery, a specialized internationally respected business court that makes expedient and well-reasoned decisions that serve to reinforce the state’s already resolute statutes.
 Some of the best business attorneys in the country become judges on this court.
-Incorporating in any other state may result in your case being decided by capricious juries or having inexperienced generalist judges considering your case without the depth, protection or sophistication of Delaware law.
+Incorporating in any other state may result in capricious juries or inexperienced generalist judges deciding your case without the depth, protection or sophistication of Delaware law.

 Benefits of Incorporating in Delaware

-Incorporating a business in Delaware provides economically valuable benefits to the parties involved which are superior to those of any other state.
+Incorporating a business in Delaware provides economically valuable benefits to the parties involved.
+These protections are superior to those of any other state.
 Delaware corporations range from single-person consulting companies up to multi-national conglomerates.
-It is no surprise that more than 65 percent of Fortune 500 companies and over half of the publicly-traded companies in the United States are incorporated in Delaware.
+It is no surprise that more than 65 percent of Fortune 500 companies and over half of the publicly-traded companies in the United States incorporate in Delaware.

-Delaware is not just a desirable home for corporations.
-It is also coveted as the superior home for LLCs, which, for example, may be why both Hillary Clinton and Donald Trump have dozens of Delaware LLCs.
+Delaware is not just a desirable home for corporations, but also the superior home for LLCs.
+For example, both Hillary Clinton and Donald Trump have dozens of Delaware LLCs.

 Protections Under Delaware Law